humansbehindkeyboards/.github/profile/README.md

 ### ― Humans Behind Keyboards ⌨️

 <pre>
-  // We are simply humans, and IT lovers, behind (mechanical) keyboards.
+  // We are simply human beings, and IT lovers, behind (mechanical) keyboards.
 </pre>

 <h6>